wjford/fight-bot/README.md

 ## Commands

-`$fights` - Posts links to all upcoming events listed on the UFC's website in the current channel
+`/fights` - Posts links to all upcoming events listed on the UFC's website in the current channel

-`$fight` - Generates and posts a rich embed of the closest upcoming fight card in the current channel
+`/fight` - Generates and posts a rich embed of the closest upcoming fight card in the current channel